 ALL DONATIONS support the IPTF's mission of educating the public, growing the future of the profession through student scholarships, supporting physical therapy research conducted in illinois, and promoting the phsyical therapy profession.
-THANK YOU FOR HELPING US SURPASS OUR GOAL AND RAISE OVER $4,400 ON OUR FIRST DAY OF GIVING!
+OUR $1000 MATCHING DONOR IS BACK!
+DOUBLE YOUR DONATION BY GIVING TODAY.
+IN THESE CHALLENGING TIMES, IT IS YOUR PARTICIPATION THAT MEANS THE MOST--THANK YOU FOR JOINING US IN SUPPORTING OUR MISSION.

 Why is physical therapy research important? help us promote our profession through our students and to the public!